-The Black Death did not result everywhere in the massacre of Jews or the blaming of other minorities
+Did the Black Death result in the massacre of Jews or the blaming of other minorities?

 In German-speaking lands, France along the Rhine, and parts of Spain, municipal governments, castellans, bishops, and the Holy Roman Emperor accused Jews of spreading the Black Death by poisoning foodstuffs and water sources, and massacred entire communities of men, women, and babies for these supposed crimes.

 The accusations and massacres, however, were not universal between 1348 and 1351.
 Massacres did not arise in the British Isles (where, at least in England, Jews had been expelled in 1290 by Edward I), and no clear evidence pinpoints any such violence in Italy (except for the Catalans in Sicily).
 Nor are any massacres recorded in the Middle East.